parikh20/CS407-managemit/README.md

 ### Meeting log

+3/9 - Sprint 2 week 2.
+In this meeting we reviewed what we did in the last week, and what we planned to do in the following week.
+Just like almost all these meetings.

 3/2 - Sprint 2 week 1.
 In this meeting we selected which remaining user stories we would work on this sprint, wrote our the tasks required, and determined acceptance criteria and expected workload.
 We also assigned work for the next sprint.
 By the end of the meeting the planning document was submitted.

 2/26 - Sprint 1 week 4.
 In this meeting we reviewed what we had done, and what still needed to be completed in the last week of the sprint.
 We also went over all user stories to make sure acceptance criteria was met for each.
 FInally, we reviewed the requirements for the sprint 1 demo and determined what each group member would talk about.